16315 N 115TH AVE. SURPRISE AZ 85378 623-972-8019

 what we do...

-The Sun Cities RV Compound, provides RV Storage to Residents of - Sun City, Sun City West, Sun City Grand, Sun City Festival and Corte Bella.
+The Sun Cities RV Compound, provides RV Storage to Residents of - the age restricted communities of Sun City, Sun City West, Sun City Grand, Sun City Festival and Corte Bella.

-Residency is defined as: an owner or renter of property, within the boundaries of Sun City, Sun City West, Sun City Grand, Sun City Festival or Corte Bella.
+Residency is defined as: an owner or renter of property, within the boundaries of the age restricted communities of Sun City, Sun City West, Sun City Grand, Sun City Festival or Corte Bella.

 We store the following types of vehicles in the Compound: